DevCrumbs/Warcraft-II/README.md

 TOWN HALL:
 The Town Hall is a special building that the player cannot build.
 It can be upgraded to a Keep that allows the player to build a Gryphon Aviary.
-If the player
+If the player loses this building to an enemy attack they will lose the game.

 There are many enemy buildings scattered throughout the map.
 Be careful because there are several orcish towers that can attack you!